ferpar/vimconfigs/README.md

 ## Configurations

-- T15: the on I'm using at my thinkpad.
+- T15: the one I'm using at my thinkpad.
 Also using zsh on the terminal with powerlevel9k oh-my-zsh theme.